internetarchive/dweb-archive/docs/archive_architecture.md

     * All these calls
         * use JSX (a mix of HTML/Javascript)
         * which webpack compiles to calls to React.createELement
-        * And in ReactFake.js is a React clone that just implments createElement
         * React.createElement has a lot of special case code to handle in particular URLs
             * Over time I expect to put more special case code here, and remove from the individual JSX elements.